esimov/openfaas-coherent-line-drawing/README.md

-# openfaas-coherent-line-drawing

-Coherent Line Drawing OpenFaaS function.
+# Coherent Line Drawing - OpenFaaS function

 For more details about the implementation check the project source code at https://github.com/esimov/colidr.